 According to SNPedia & Anne Wright, this genetic variant creates a sensitivity to not only choline esters, but also cholinesterase inhibitors or CIs.
 Anne Wright, an MIT engineer, explains this well in her blog.
 This is a must read if you want to wrap your head around this.

 The other issues are not well studied and the full function of BCHE hasn’t been known.
 What we do know is BCHE is a scavenger or detoxing enzyme.
-It protects Acetylcholinesterase enzymes – another mouthful, so we’ll call those ACHE enzymes, after the gene they are coded by.
+It protects the brain from pesticides, herbicides, and nightshade alkaloids.
+It protects Acetylcholinesterase enzymes, or ACHE enzymes, after the gene they are coded by.
 ACHE enzymes breakdown and balance the neurotransmitter Acetylcholine.
 If our BCHE is too low, it can’t protect ACHE, and it can’t breakdown and balance Acetylcholine.
 Then Acetylcholine goes too high and builds up.
 The other neurotransmitters like dopamine, go too low.
 This is not a good thing.
 Some of the issues this can cause muscle spasms (pain), anxiety, insomnia, pain, migraines, digestive problems, and fatigue, just to name a few.

 You can also develop an Acquired Butyrylcholinesterase Deficiency.
 This means, you do not need to have the genetic variant to have the BCHE deficiency.
 You can acquire the BCHE deficiency from the following: